Claude de Bullion

 Claude de Bullion (13 October 1569 – 22 December 1640) was a French aristocrat and politician who served as a Minister of Finance under Louis XIII from 1632 to 1640.
 He was a close ally of Cardinal Richelieu.

 Life and career

-He became a lawyer at the Parliament of Paris in 1594 and an advisor in 1595.
+He became a lawyer at the Parlement of Paris in 1594 and an advisor in 1595.
 In 1605, he became Maître des Requêtes, and in 1606 he joined the Parliament of Grenoble as State Councillor and Chairman.

 In 1611 he bought the lordship of Bolt and later bought the lordship of Maule.
 In 1612, Seigneur de Bonnelles named him special ambassador to the Court of Turin.
 He bought Château de Wideville in 1620 and built the famous gardens and ponds there.
 His holdings became known as Bullion in 1621.
 He also possessed the lordships of Fervaques, Gallardon of Montlouet, Atilly, and Longchesne.
 In 1639, he bought Château d'Esclimont, and his was known as creator of Louis d'Or.
 He later built a hotel in Paris that contained two galleries.